How to start a land clearing business

 Here are 3 immediate steps to take:

-For most land clearing jobs, a 50% deposit upfront is standard practice.
-This covers your initial fuel and mobilization costs.
-The remaining balance is due upon completion.
+Take a 50% deposit upfront on every job and use a mobile card reader to collect the balance on site.
+The deposit covers your initial fuel and mobilization costs, and the remaining balance is due upon completion.
 Always get these terms in writing within your service agreement before starting any work.

 Choose a payment solution

-• Access Funds: Your money is available right on your JIM card as soon as the sale is done—no waiting for bank transfers.
+- Access Funds: Your money is available right on your JIM card as soon as the sale is done, with no waiting for bank transfers.

 Here are 3 immediate steps to take: